It was spring. The season of change.

 Today I write this important letter as a step in the healing process that I started when I joined forces to help other people who went through, and still go through, similar situations as I did.

 My name is Mora Fernández and I was sexually abused by my uncle Miguel, my father's brother.
 The first time he raped me, I was only four years old.
 He went on to abuse me so many times that I lost count.
-He also made me a victim of sexual exploitation and child pornography, he rented me out to his friends in hotel rooms.
+He also made me a victim of sexual exploitation and child pornography, he sold me out to his friends in hotel rooms.

 The years of terror lasted until I was 13.
 Finally, somehow, I was able to say "NO MORE!" – before he got me drunk and strangled and raped me for the last time.
+Months later I had a miscarriage.

 I was a child with a broken soul.
 But over time, with therapy and the abiding love of my friends - my chosen family - I have been able to re-build the life that was snatched from me at age four.